-It’s one of the ingredients you’ll find on your shampoo bottle.
-But unless you’re a chemist, you likely don’t know what it means.
-Sodium lauryl sulfate (SLS) is a chemical found in many cleaning and beauty products, but it’s frequently misunderstood.
+Sodium lauryl sulfate (SLS) is one of the ingredients you’ll find listed on your shampoo bottle.
+However, unless you’re a chemist, you likely don’t know what it is.
+The chemical is found in many cleaning and beauty products, but it’s frequently misunderstood.

 If you look under your bathroom sink, or on the shelf in your shower, it’s very likely you’ll find SLS in your home.
-It’s found in a variety of products including:
+It’s used in a variety of products, including:

-- Hair products, like hair coloring, dandruff treatment, and styling gel.
+- Hair products, such as shampoo, conditioner, hair dye, dandruff treatment, and styling gel

-- Bath products, like shampoo, conditioner, bath oils and salts, body wash, and bubble bath.
+- Bath products, such as bath oils or salts, body wash, and bubble bath

-- Creams and lotions, such as hand cream, masks, anti-itch creams, depilatory preparations, and sunscreen.
+- Creams and lotions, such as hand cream, masks, anti-itch creams, hair-removal products, and sunscreen

-You’ll notice that all of these products are topical, or applied directly to the skin.
+You’ll notice that all of these products are topical, or applied directly to the skin or body.

 Nevertheless, the assessment concluded that SLS is safe in formulations used in cosmetics and personal care products.
 Because many of these products are designed to be rinsed off after short applications, the risks are minimal.